illuminatianon/comfyui-csvwildcards/README.md

 tiger
 ```

-Use these in your template with either direct filename or directory path:
+Use these in your template with various path styles:
 ```
-A {animal} with {texture} fur                     # Direct file reference A {pokemon/types} Pokemon with {monsters/abilities} ability  # Using directory paths
+A {animal} with {texture} fur                     # Direct file reference A {monster} with {monster/abilities}              # Both file and directory with same name A {pokemon/gen1/types} Pokemon from Gen 1         # Deep directory structure
 ```

+Note: When a name exists as both a file and directory (like `monster.txt` and `monster/` above), the direct file is used unless a path is explicitly specified.

 ### CSV Wildcards

 CSV wildcards allow you to maintain relationships between related terms.
-Create CSV files in the `data` directory, optionally organizing them in subdirectories:
+Create CSV files in the `data` directory, optionally organizing them in subdirectories of any depth:

 ```
 data/
   monster.csv
   pokemon/
+    gen1/
       moves.csv
       abilities.csv
+    gen2/
+      moves.csv
 ```

 Example `monster.csv`: